Jadavpur-University-Science-Club/jusc-soi/README.md

-# STROKE OF INSIGHT Registration
+# STROKE OF INSIGHT Registration : Chapter 4